-The park is easily accessible to users of all age groups largely because of its relatively flat topography (survey results suggest that the primary users of the park are over the age of fifty).
+The park is easily accessible to users of all age groups largely because of its relatively flat topography.
 The park, however, could be more accessible to those people with mobility constraints or for young families with strollers.
 With the recent addition of a transit stop within the park, the desire to make the park more accessible will become more pressing.